jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

             "wake_time: "7413/05/24 15:04" is earlier than sleep_time: "8720/08/18 01:02"" does not match ""
         )

-  which gives me a SyntaxError_ with this message
+  and get a SyntaxError_ with this message

   .. code-block:: python